'You can't change the cards you are dealt' - Dane

 "I'd love to play but I just have to take these steps beforehand, like any other injury."

-While she is recovering, Dane has been working on a PHD, coaching and says her support network has allowed her to "live life as full as possible".
+While she is recovering, Dane has been working on a PhD, coaching and says her support network has allowed her to "live life as full as possible".

 "At the time I was told I had a brain haemorrhage, it will be a new normal and you will have to live with the aftermath," Dane added.